-Ypres is very easy to visit by train from elsewhere in Belgium, they only have two platform, you'll never miss which train you want to take, as there are only 1 or two trains each hour going out
+Ypres is very easy to visit by train from elsewhere in Belgium, they only have two platform, you'll never miss which train you want to take

-At the train station you will also find the bus station, from here you can take the bus outside the city, it is bit complicated by taking bus
+Outside the train station you will also find the bus station, from here you can take the bus outside the city, it is a bit complicated by taking bus

-If you look at infront of the bus on the upperside that is the route number and the name of the destination
+If you look at in front of the bus on the upper side, that is the route number and the name of destination

 So it is very important to know which number is the route you want to take or you may ended up somewhere